Lafayette, Louisiana: Demographics

-Attakapa Native Americans were the primary residents of the Lafayette area before French colonization, concentrated along the Vermilion River.
+Attakapa Native Americans were originally the primary residents of the Lafayette area before French colonization, concentrated along the Vermilion River.
 After the Louisiana Purchase, American settlers began moving into the area and intermarrying among the French, enslaved Africans, and free people of color.
 Since 1860, Lafayette has grown from 498 to 121,374 residents at the 2020 U.S. census.
 Following the American Community Survey's 5 year estimates program, the city has continued population growth with an additional 2020 estimate at 126,674 residents.

 With the migration and population growth of European, African, and multiracial Americans since early settlement, the racial and ethnic makeup of the city has been predominantly non-Hispanic or Latino white, Black or African American, multiracial, and Asian.
 French, German, English, American, Irish, and Italian were the largest European ancestry groups among the non-Hispanic or Latino white population.
 Asian settlers arrived during the establishment of Filipino communities along the coast of Louisiana (primarily in the Greater New Orleans area) up to established communities in the Acadiana region as of 2013.
 The city and area's Hispanic and Latino American population have existed since Spanish colonization of Louisiana.

 According to 2021 estimates from the U.S. Census Bureau, its non-Hispanic or Latino white population have been prevalent throughout the city proper's geographic foothold with exception to its northern neighborhoods.
 More than 34% of its Hispanic and Latino American population lived in the central-west portion of the city, and Black and African Americans primarily dominated the northern half of Lafayette city proper.
 Its Asian American community was dispersed throughout the whole city alongside multiracial Americans, and people of other races and ethnicities primarily lived near downtown or the city's border with Carencro.

 Having historic growth from the 20th and 21st centuries attributed primarily to the oil and gas industry, the University of Louisiana at Lafayette, and Acadiana tourism, an estimated 3.8 percent of the city's population was foreign-born from 2014 to 2019; of the foreign-born population, 33.6 percent were naturalized U.S. citizens.
 Altogether English, French, and Spanish were the most spoken languages at home among the native and foreign-born populations.
+In 2022, the city's foreign-born population grew to 5.8%.

-Poverty remaining an issue in the city with an estimated 18.6 percent at or below the national poverty threshold in 2019, the median income for a family was $54,139 in 2020 and Lafayettiens had a mean household income of $79,216; among non-family households, the median income stood at $34,588.
+Poverty remains an issue in the city with an estimated 18.6 percent at or below the national poverty threshold in 2019, the median income for a family was $54,139 in 2020 and Lafayettiens had a mean household income of $79,216; among non-family households, the median income stood at $34,588.
 The city had an employment rate of 60.4 percent, up from the state's 55.4 percent from 2014 to 2019.